Asymptotically flat black holes with a singular Cauchy horizon and a spacelike singularity: Introduction

 \item $\mathcal{S}$ is spacelike in a neighborhood of $\Gamma$ and spatially-homogeneous, described by an asymptotically Kasner metric of exponents $(\frac{1}{3},\frac{1}{3},\frac{1}{3})$. \end{itemize}

 \end{thm}

 The examples presented in Theorem~\ref{OS.thm.intro} are known to be non-generic \cite{review} and violate Conjecture~\ref{spacelike.conj}, since $\CH =\emptyset$ in the case $q=0$, and $\CH\neq \emptyset$ is \emph{non-singular} near $i^+$ (since it coincides with Reissner--Nordstr\"{o}m) in the case $q\neq 0$, in contrast to the spacetimes of Theorem~\ref{thm.II}.
-This distinction prevents the application of Theorem~\ref{thm.I} and leaves the quantitative coexistence of the spacelike and null singularities unresolved.
+This distinction prevents the application of Theorem~\ref{thm.I} and leaves the quantitative coexistence of the spacelike and null singularities unresolved in these examples.
 Despite the fact that the examples of Theorem~\ref{OS.thm.intro} violate Conjecture~\ref{spacelike.conj}, our proof of Theorem~\ref{thm.II} \emph{builds up} on that of Theorem~\ref{OS.thm.intro}, which already illustrates the heart of our gluing strategy (see Section~\ref{gluing.intro}).

 \begin{rmk} In Theorem~\ref{OS.thm.intro}, we allow for an arbitrary choice of $q \in [0,1)$ and the resulting spacetime is initially free of trapped surfaces, consistently with our modelization of gravitational collapse (see Section~\ref{qual.section}).
-However, if we want to construct a spacetime such that the event horizon $\mathcal{H}^+$ lies strictly to the future of the initial data as depicted in Figure~\ref{fig:uncharged} and Figure~\ref{fig:charged}, we must restrict $q$ to a small value, see Corollary~\ref{charging.cor}. \end{rmk}
+However, if we want to construct a spacetime such that the event horizon $\mathcal{H}^+$ lies strictly to the future of the asymptotically flat initial data $\Sigma$ as depicted in Figure~\ref{fig:uncharged} and Figure~\ref{fig:charged}, we must additionally restrict $q$ to a sufficiently small value\footnote{More precisely, the final black hole mass $M$ must be assumed to be small, and moreover $0<|q| =O(M^3)$, where $0<M\ll 1$.}, see Corollary~\ref{charging.cor}. \end{rmk}